CosmosMacro/audio-duplicator/README.md

 **To stop:** right-click the tray icon (bottom-right corner, near the clock) → **Stop Audio Duplicator**.

+### Controlling the duplicated device volume

+The duplicated device has its own independent volume in Windows.
+To adjust it, temporarily set it as your default device, change its volume in the Windows volume mixer, then switch your default back to your main device.
+Windows remembers the volume per device, so it will stay at whatever level you set.

 ### ⚠️ Note for Windows Users (SmartScreen Warning)

 When launching the application for the first time, you may see a blue warning screen saying **"Windows protected your PC"**.